GLoCIM: Global-view Long Chain Interest Modeling for news recommendation: Limitations

 \section{Limitations}

-In this section, we explore the limitations of our methodology in depth.
-Our approach is limited by the datasets employed for training and validation.
-We depend on public news datasets with click data covering restricted time frames, which restricts us to static global graphs.
-These do not reflect the dynamic nature of real-world data.
-Consequently, our method remains untested on dynamically changing datasets, limiting its capacity to adapt to real-time shifts and updates in the news landscape.
-This constraint may impair the generalization and robustness of our model when deployed in more dynamic and continually evolving environments.
+Training GLoCIM on static public news datasets with restricted time frames, which don't reflect the dynamic nature of real-world data.
+As a result, it may struggle to adapt to real-time changes in news recommendation, potentially impairing its generalization and robustness in evolving environments.